City Safety: Why there’s no stopping the pioneering auto-brake technology

 David Pickett says City Safety and other active-safety technologies are about working towards Volvo’s Vision 2020, with the goal that no-one should be killed or seriously injured in a new Volvo car.

-Volvo vehicles equipped with the company’s Pilot Assist technology are already capable of semi-autonomous drive, though with the onus of overall responsibility still strictly on the driver.
+Volvo vehicles equipped with Adaptive Cruise Control technology are helping push the company a step closer to this vision, though with the onus of overall responsibility still strictly on the driver.

-Yet Pickett says the continuing evolution of autonomous drive is a win-win situation for Volvo drivers whether they decide to use the self-driving technology or not.
+Yet Pickett says the continuing evolution of Volvo technology is a win-win situation for Volvo drivers whether they decide to use the self-driving technology in the future or not.

 “The other big thing is that although all this technology is heading us towards autonomous drive, it’s also making our vehicles so much safer in terms of the percentages of road accidents we have,” he says.